swcarpentry/DEPRECATED-bc/novice/shell/07-text_data_mining.md

 #### Who is accessing the site and how often?

 Remember that the first section of each line is the the address of the browser.
-The file is not tab-delimited, but we can use the ***-d' '*** argument for ***cut*** to tell it to use space as the delimiter.
+The file is not tab-delimited, but we can use ***cut -d' '*** to tell it to use space as the delimiter.

 Let's check first by piping the output to ***head***: